-- Race packets must be picked up at the Boiler Room (Race HQ), Base Camp, Haliburton Forest for the 100 Mile, 50 Mile, 50 km, 26 km, 12 km, (26 km/12 km can also be picked-up Saturday, however Friday is the preferred time for pick-up see below) - 100 Mile runners MUST drop off your drop bags at the Boiler Room prior to 8:00 pm.
+Friday race packets/bibs MUST be picked up at the Boiler Room (Race HQ), Base Camp, Haliburton Forest for the 100 Mile, 50 Mile and 50 km.

-6:00 PM
+26 km, and 12 km are also strongly recommended to pick up Friday, but can be picked up Saturday.
+If picking up Saturday, plan to arrive a minimum of 1 hour in advance of your scheduled start time.

+100 Mile runners MUST drop off your drop bags at the Boiler Room prior to 8:00 pm.

-• MANDATORY dinner for all 100 Mile entrants (included in their entry fee).
+6:00 PM: MANDATORY dinner for all 100 Mile entrants (included in their entry fee).
 Last chance to get those questions answered.